codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 1. From the **Select Step (Pod)** dropdown, do one of the following:
   * To view live logs for an ongoing workflow,  select **All**.
   * To view archived logs for a completed workflow, select the step and from the **Select Container** dropdown, select the container.
-1. If needed, copy/cut/paste log details, using the commands below for your OS.
+1. If needed, copy/cut/paste log details.
+Refer to the table below for commands compatible with your OS.

 {: .table .table-bordered .table-hover}